replicatedhq/kots.io/content/kots-cli/getting-started.md

 ### kots admin-console
 If you’ve deployed an application with the admin console, the kots admin-console command will open a proxy so you can connect to the admin console from your machine.

+### kots admin-console upgrade
+If you've deployed an application with the admin console, the kots admin-admin console upgrade command will upgrade just the admin console to the latest version.
+The application can be updated from the admin console, not this command.

 ### kots reset-password
 If you've lost the password to the admin console but still have kubectl access, the kots reset-password command will prompt for a new password and upload it to the cluster.